gardener/etcd-druid/docs/concepts/controllers.md

 - `AllMembersReady`: indicates readiness of all members of the etcd cluster.
 - `Ready`: indicates overall readiness of the etcd cluster in serving traffic.
 - `BackupReady`: indicates health of the etcd backups, i.e., whether etcd backups are being taken regularly as per schedule.
 This condition is applicable only when backups are enabled for the etcd cluster.
+- `FullSnapshotBackupReady`: indicates health of the full snapshot backups, i.e whether full snapshot backups are being taken regularly as per schedule.
+This condition is applicable only when backups are enabled for the etcd cluster.
+- `DeltaSnapshotBackupReady`: indicates health of the delta snapshot backups, i.e whether delta snapshot backups are being taken regularly as per schedule.
+This condition is applicable only when backups are enabled for the etcd cluster.
 - `DataVolumesReady`: indicates health of the persistent volumes containing the etcd data.

 ## Compaction Controller